 Firstly, only directors who have no interest in the matter being considered are able to vote upon the relevant decision, and secondly, in voting on the decision, the directors must act in a way they consider, in good faith, will be in the best interests of the Company.
-The directors can impose limits or • the Board's ability to effectively challenge the conditions when giving authorisation if they consider this to be appropriate.
+The directors can impose limits or conditions when giving authorisation if they consider this to be appropriate.